 - Create little-to-no buzz: If you have 10,000 fake followers, how many are going to comment, like and share your content?
 More than likely, these bot or fake accounts will be cleaned up by Instagram, deleted and make your posts seem like engagement graveyards.

-Real people have the ability to share, like, comment and engage with your Instagram posts.
-Additionally, these users enjoy when there’s someone on the other side responding.
+Real people can share, like, comment, and engage with your Instagram posts.
+Additionally, these users enjoy it when there’s someone on the other side responding.